 All participants currently employed by the Company own, or are vested in, 100% of both employee contributions and the Company's matching contributions to the Plan.
-Participants become 100% vested in the Company's other contributions, including the annual Company contribution and the annual transition contribution, after three years of vesting service.
+Participants become 100% vested in the Company's annual contribution after three years of vesting service.
 Participants earn one year of vesting service for each calendar year in which the participant has worked at least 1,000 hours.